-The program is facilitated by a trained parent educator who presents each session to the parent(s) and coaches the parent(s) in using specific techniques.
-In coaching sessions, PALS uses videotaped examples of real mothers and children to demonstrate each concept and allows the parent to critique these examples before practicing the new skills with her own child.
-Guided practice opportunities during each session help parents move from watching listening and talking, to doing.
+The PALS program is facilitated by a trained parent coach who supports the parent in applying specific responsive strategies.
+In coaching sessions, PALS uses videotaped examples of real parents and children to demonstrate each concept and allows the parent to critique these examples before practicing the new skills with their own child.
+Guided practice opportunities during each session help parents move from watching and listening, to talking, and finally to doing.

 Session topics include: